Pawandeep16/DailyBlog/Readme.md

 accounts , total gain etc but with read only access.

-***Accountant***:- will have permissions to see all the account information of trust, nsps, gndec.
-Accountant will have read, write access to create the fee and salaries of the employee and also can create the fee report and salary report.
+***Accountant***:- will have permissions to see all the account information of trust, nsps, gndec.Accountant will have read, write access to create the fee and salaries of the employee and also can create the fee report and salary report.